hkwu/Campus-Tools/README.md

 ===================
 A collection of code using UWaterloo API.
 Python shell by Albert O'Connor.

-1) UWaterloo Tutor Finder
+## Campus Tutors
 Find available tutors to hire for various courses.

-2) UWaterloo Menu Tool
+## Campus Food
 Lookup the menu for various Food Services outlets on campus.
+Expanded features pending.

+## Campus Weather
+Check the weather sourced from the campus weather station.